You are here

 See Snapp v.
 United Transp.
 Union, 889 F.3d 1088, 1095 (9th Cir.
 2018) (“The ADA treats the failure to provide a reasonable accommodation as an act of discrimination if the employee is a ‘qualified individual,’ the employer receives adequate notice, and a reasonable accommodation is available that would not place an undue hardship on the operation of the employer’s business.”); see also Dunlap v.
 Liberty Natural Prods., Inc., 878 F.3d 794, 798 (9th Cir.
 2017) (“Liberty was aware of or had reason to be aware of Dunlap’s desire for a reasonable accommodation.
 Such awareness triggered Liberty’s duty to engage in the interactive process.”) (internal citation omitted).

-The bracketed language as to special circumstances at the end of the instruction has been added as a result of language in U.S. Airways, Inc. v.
+The bracketed words about special circumstances at the end of the instruction have been added based on U.S. Airways, Inc. v.
 Barnett, 535 U.S. 391, 405-06 (2002).

 The factors listed in this instruction are derived from 42 U.S.C. § 12111(9) and 29 C.F.R. §§ 1630.2(o)(1)(i), (3), 1630.9(d).
 See also Barnett v.
 U. S. Air, Inc., 228 F.3d 1105, 1112-14 (9th Cir.
-2000) (en banc) (holding that interactive process is mandatory, not permissive duty of employer; employer has duty to initiate interactive process in some circumstances), vacated on other grounds, 535 U.S. 391 (2002).
+2000) (en banc) (holding that the interactive process is a mandatory, not permissive, duty of the employer, and the employer has a duty to initiate the interactive process in some circumstances), vacated on other grounds, 535 U.S. 391 (2002).

-In U.S. Airways, Inc. v.
-Barnett, 535 U.S. 391 (2002), the Supreme Court addressed a requested accommodation (reassignment from the position of cargo handler to that of mailroom worker) that conflicts with a seniority system.
+In Barnett, the Supreme Court addressed a requested accommodation (reassignment from the position of cargo handler to that of mailroom worker) that conflicts with a seniority system.
 The Supreme Court recognized that while ordinarily a proposed accommodation that would otherwise be reasonable becomes unreasonable when in conflict with a seniority system, an employee should have an opportunity to establish any special circumstances that may constitute an exception to the general rule.
 See also Willis v.
 Pacific Maritime Ass’n., 236 F.3d 1160 (9th Cir.
 2001), amended by 244 F.3d 675, 679 (9th Cir.
-2001) (holding that employee’s proposed accommodation was per se unreasonable because it directly conflicted with bona fide seniority system established under collective bargaining agreement).
+2001) (holding that an employee’s proposed accommodation was per se unreasonable because it directly conflicted with bona fide seniority system established under collective bargaining agreement).

 The ADA does not impose a duty to create a new position to accommodate a disabled employee.
 Wellington v.
 Lyon Cnty.
 Sch.
 Dist., 187 F.3d 1150, 1155-56 (9th Cir.
 1999).